Canon 100D vs Pentax K-1

 It is notable that the K-1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 100D does not provide wifi capability.

 Studio photographers will appreciate that the Pentax K-1 (unlike the 100D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 100D and the K-1 have been discontinued, but can regularly be found used on eBay.
+Both the 100D and the K-1 have been discontinued, but can regularly be found used on ebay.
 The 100D was replaced by the Canon 200D, while the K-1 was followed by the Pentax K-1 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 100D Manual (free pdf) or the online Pentax K-1 Manual.
+Further information on the features and operation of the 100D and K-1 can be found, respectively, in the Canon 100D Manual (free pdf) or the online Pentax K-1 Manual.

 So what conclusions can be drawn?
 Is the Canon 100D better than the Pentax K-1 or vice versa?
 The listing below highlights the relative strengths of the two models.